-The final point at which the delegates discussed race and the state constitution came three days before adjournment, in debate over the wording of the free black provision to be submitted to the voters along with the Constitution.
-Delegate William Watkins "moved to add Chinamen after free negroes."
-Other delegates chimed in, for and against the motion.
-For his part, Deady, the Statesman reported, declared that he "should vote to couple Chinamen with negroes, and should vote for submitting the question of excluding both, though he believed it would be impotent-that it would not amount to anything.
+should vote for submitting the question of excluding both, though he believed it would be impotent-that it would not amount to anything.
 But he saw no reason for making a difference between Chinamen and negroes.
 The negro was superior to the Chinaman, and would be more useful."7

-Neither Deady's motion to insert "pure white" into the Article on Suffrage and Elections, nor the proposal to include "and Chinamen" in the plebiscite prohibiting free blacks made it into the final draft of the constitution.8 Nonetheless, Deady's remarks display clearly his comfort expressing hardened racial views in the 1850s, which he continued to voice until the outbreak of Civil War.
+Neither Deady's motion to insert "pure white" into the Article on Suffrage and Elections, nor the proposal to include "and Chinamen" in the plebiscite prohibiting free blacks made it into the final draft of the constitution.
+Nonetheless, Deady's remarks display clearly his comfort expressing hardened racial views in the 1850s, which he continued to voice until the outbreak of Civil War.
 In the last years of the decade he increasingly sided with Joseph Lane as the rift between Bush and Lane adherents widened, not least because Lane, now a U.S. Senator, convinced President Buchanan to appoint Deady as Judge of the U.S. District Court for Oregon.
-Deady ran for delegate to the 1860 national Democratic convention in Charleston, South Carolina, as a Lane adherent.9 In the presidential election he endorsed the proslavery Breckenridge-Lane ticket.
+Deady ran for delegate to the 1860 national Democratic convention in Charleston, South Carolina, as a Lane adherent.
+In the presidential election he endorsed the proslavery Breckenridge-Lane ticket.
 But then, from the secession of southern states and the creation of the Confederacy to the Union victory in the Civil War, Deady underwent a dramatic-and still incompletely understood-metamorphosis.